kostya-zero/enjo/docs/BUILDING.md

 git clone https://git.kostyazero.com/kostya-zero/enjo
 ```

 If not, you can download source code as ZIP.
-Extract it's contents to wherever you want.
+Extract its contents to wherever you want.

 ### Building